Test-Melinda/survey/README.md

 ## Deploying the application

+Make sure to have a Limesurvey deployment with all surveys correctly available and started.
+If not, import the surveys from the folder `limesurvey` into your Limesurvey installation.

 Configure the application with the correct settings for your Limesurvey installation by copying the `limesurvey-settings.ts.dist` file.
 Edit it appropriately and name it `limesurvey-settings.prod.ts`.

 Then build the application in production mode.
 The compilation output will be in the dist folder.